Littlefield Unified School District: History

 Unprecedented student and community growth continued, prompting discussion among the board regarding the prospect of a new high school in Beaver Dam.
 It was soon determined to build the school, slated for opening in 2003.
 Students who would be graduating from Beaver Dam High School in 2006 remained at the elementary school during their freshman year.
 All subsequent students would also attend the entirety of their elementary and secondary education within the district.

 In 2002, an eight-classroom addition was added to the Beaver Dam Elementary School to accommodate continued growth and provide space for the additional secondary students.
 Two modular buildings were brought from the Littlefield site to Beaver Dam, where they were remodeled.
 This provided four additional classrooms to be utilized by the middle school and high school students.

 Beaver Dam High School opened its doors in the fall of 2004.
 Two additional modular buildings were added to the middle school campus over the next few years, including a sports court and locker room facility.

 An additional wing was constructed at the high school in 2008, including a media center, commons area, and six classrooms.
 The community passed A capital improvement bond shortly after that, facilitating the construction of the vocational facility, stage, and visiting team locker rooms.
 Athletic fields and landscaping were also completed at this time.

 The elementary and junior/senior high schools are all within walking distance of each other in Beaver Dam.

 Troy Heaton joined LUSD in July 2023 as the Principal of Beaver Dam Jr./Sr. High School and District Superintendent.
-Kevin Murray joined LUSD in July 2024 as the Principal of Beaver Dam Elementary.
+Darlene McCauley is the Interim Principal of Beaver Dam Elementary, since November 2025.